 Earl Chambers was named LaGrange College's fourth head coach on July 11, 2018.
-He has been on the Panthers' coaching staff for four seasons as the Assistant Head Coach and Defensive Coordinator.
+Now entering his second second season as head coach, he was on the Panthers' coaching staff for four seasons as the Assistant Head Coach and Defensive Coordinator.

 Chambers came to LaGrange after working at Division I FCS member James Madison, where he worked with the running backs.

 Chambers is a Georgia native, playing four sports at Banneker High School in College Park, while earning Honorable Mention All-State in football by both the Associated Press and by the Atlanta Journal-Constitution as a senior quarterback.
 From there, he went on to play at the University of Georgia.

 At Georgia, Chambers was a strong safety on defense.
 As a senior, he had 41 tackles and four pass breakups as the Bulldogs won the Outback Bowl.
 During the four years Chambers played, the Bulldogs went 33-11 and 3-1 in bowl game.

 In addition to his playing duties, Chambers served on the SEC Council, UGA Athletic Board and the Faculty Committee during the 1996-97 school year.
 He also served two years on Georgia’s Student-Athlete Advisory Committee during his undergraduate years.
 Chambers graduated from UGA with a degree in psychology in 1999.